CITY LIGHTS LONG DISTANCE RACE

 Checkpoint B Narrows: Head into the beach near the boat ramp prior to reaching the Narrows bridge.
 You may have taken a wide line to avoid shallow waters, so this checkpoint can be difficult to locate.
 We will have a coloured flashing light operating to help you locate the checkpoint.
 You will make a compulsory portage at this checkpoint, and ensure your lights are operating before proceeding.

-Checkpoint C Heirisson Island: The course goes around the South Side of the Island, to avoid boat traffic.
-It is important that you are aware of this and head across to your right as you paddle over Perth Waters to the Island.
-The checkpoint is adjacent to the Causeway bridge on your left side, and again a flashing light will be used to identify the location.
+Checkpoint C Heirisson Island: The course goes around the North Side of the Island, which will bring you close to the main boating channel.
+It is important that you are aware of this as along the front of the city boats can go fast.
+They must slow down to 5 knots once they get to the top of the island but this is not a given.
+The checkpoint is adjacent to the Causeway bridge and a light will be used to identify the location.

 Checkpoint D Ascot Waters: Be sure to paddle through Ascot Waters rather than along the main river channel.
 The checkpoint is located adjacent to the first bridge, on your left side.
 A flashing coloured light will identify the location.

 Finish: The finish line will be between two buoys placed off the beach in front of the clubrooms at AKC, in the area with maximum lighting.
 You must pass between the buoys to finish, and take care to avoid other finishing craft as you exit the water.

 Paddlers and/or Support Crew will need to arrange car shuffle between Riverton Bridge and Ascot Kayak Club.

 Safety Checkpoints are at Canning Bridge (East side underneath Bridge), Narrows (West of bridge in carpark by boat ramp), Heirisson Island (South side under Causeway) and Ascot Waters (Tidewater Way West side of Bridge in car park).
 These locations make good spectator spots.